The Pride of Mid-America Marching Band: History

 In 1984, Joseph Scagnoli became the new director of the Ball State Marching Band.
 Growing to 300 members, it was the first band in Indiana to perform curvilinear drills on the field.
 In 1989, the band traveled to Fresno, California for the California Raisin Bowl, and to Las Vegas, Nevada in 1993 and 1995 to perform in the Las Vegas Bowl."The Pride" also played for the Buffalo Bills, Cincinnati Bengals, and the Indianapolis Colts.

 The marching band became so popular during the 1990s that it recorded a cassette featuring the Ball State Fight Song, Victory March, and Fanfare.
 All copies sold out quickly due to its popularity.
 A compact disc was released in 1998, featuring the Ball State traditional songs and fight songs of the Mid-American Conference.
 By the end of the decade, Christian Zembower had become the new director.

 In 2006, Dr. Thomas Caneva was appointed Director of Bands, and Dan Kalantarian was appointed associate Director of Bands.
 In 2007, the band executed new drills, debuted a new uniform, and performed for David Letterman (Ball State's most famous alumnus) at the inauguration of the new Letterman Communication and Media Building.
 They also performed a pregame and halftime show at Indiana University and had an appearance at the International Bowl in early 2008.

 The band's other appearances included an Indianapolis Colts game at the new Lucas Oil Stadium, an appearance at the MAC Championship in Detroit, Michigan, a trip in early 2009 to Mobile, Alabama for the GMAC Bowl, an appearance at the 2019 Ruoff Kick Off Classic versus Indiana University at Lucas Oil Stadium, and a trip to the 2021 TaxAct Camellia Bowl versus Georgia State at the Cramton Bowl Stadium in Montgomery, Alabama.

 Namesake

 The name, "Pride of Mid-America," was first introduced in the 1960s by former director Earl Dunn.
-Some speculations led to the thought that the name came from the prestige and recognition that the marching band started to have at the time.
+It is speculated that the name came from the prestige and recognition that the marching band started to have at the time.
 It was perhaps linked to the sudden growth in number of members during Dunn's direction, or to the university's participation in the Mid-American Conference.
 What inspired the name is not clearly determined.

 Today, the name represents Ball State and its traditions, and it has become the main title of the marching band.
-It is also used as an encouragement tool for the members, such as the traditional dismissal after every rehearsal or performance, which goes:
+It is also used as encouragement for the members, such as the traditional dismissal after every rehearsal or performance, which goes: